The following strategies will help you reach your main goal: employment.

 Keywords are used by recruiters to search their databases of résumés.
 These words are simply the qualifications and skills required by the employer.
 Including these keywords in your résumé may increase the chances of your résumé coming up in a search result.

 Networking is the most effective method of finding job leads.
 Join a professional organization and attend local chapter meetings.
 Talk to friends, neighbors and former supervisors to discover job leads.
 Utilize LinkedIn to network and search for jobs.
-Attend events hosted by the Career Center.
+Attend events hosted by the Center for Career Development and Experiential Education.

 Volunteering is a great way to update your skills, lift your spirits, and network while conducting a job search.
 Contact the Community Service Coordinator in the Career Center to find volunteer opportunities.
 Attend the annual Community Service Fair to meet with representatives of non-profit organizations in the area.
 Try a volunteer match website such as VolunteerFrederick.org to identify opportunities.